 - Allocate your Budget and Resources: Allocate a budget for your social media campaign.
 Include if your campaign requires any paid social efforts or if you plan to rely on organic success.
 If you need additional resources such as a social media platform, CRM or any automation platform to implement your ideal vision, include the same in your desired scope.

 - Identify your dream team: After allocating the budget and outlining the overall social media campaign, identify your team and assign clear cut roles to avoid any confusion and overlapping of responsibilities.
-At the bare minimum, you will require to assign roles for content, design and promotion.
+At the bare minimum, you will require to assign roles for content, design, and promotion.

 2. Define clear goals: Defining clear goals before starting any marketing campaign, makes it easier to measure and analyze your results.
 You may have multiple goals for your social media campaign, where each goal can be personalized for your business needs.
-Few common goals that most campaigns address:
+Few common goals that most campaign address:

 - Increase Brand Awareness: If your business is new and you need to stand out of the crowd in your industry, some part of your campaign should aim to increase brand awareness.
 If your customers and prospects are unable to recognize your brand, your campaign will have little effect.
 Incorporate a sharing aspect to your campaign; it is a great way to increase your online influence as well as your brand awareness.